purethunder110/Webcast/README.md

 the `--type` argument will accept 2 values `web` and `app`

-The web argument will only launch the website on the port 4392, which you can access from the web browser
+The **web** argument will only launch the website on the port 4392, which you can access from the web browser

-the app argument will just launch a applcation using webview and will exit on closing the website
+the **app** argument will just launch a application using webview and will exit on closing the website

 ___